-Quad Lakes Solid WMD
+Quad Lakes Solid Waste Management District

 For over 20 years, Kaysinger has been an administrator for the Quad Lakes Solid Waste Management District.
 Similar to the planning commissions, the solid waste districts are divided up to cover every community within the state.